-This course will provide students with the opportunity to explore specialized topics relevant their interest in art or design history for research and creation.
-The topics for this course will be offered according to student need and interest.
+This course will provide students with the opportunity to explore specialized topics relevant to their interest in art or design history for research and creation.
+The topics for this course will be offered according to the student's need and interest.
+Repeatable up to 9 hours.
 Prerequisite: Consent of instructor.
 Offered on an irregular basis.